SellerSpot/universal-functions/README.md

 # universal-functions

-Contains all common functions and values shared across all services in the ecosystem.
+Contains all common functions and values shared across all services in the SellerSpot ecosystem.